 - In different geographical locations

 - Usable: you want to test your backups regularly.
-Nothing is worse than having to use backups and discover that you can't use them because of a format error or whatever
+Nothing is worse than having to use backups and discovering that you can't use them because of a format error or whatever

 Most Secure (Proper) 2FA